saezlab/pypath/README.rst

     questions by opening an issue on github.
 The old ``igraph`` based network class is still available in the ``pypath.legacy`` module.

-:Py2/3: The oldest Python required is version 3.9, as defined in
+:Py2/3: The oldest suitable Python is version 3.9, as defined in
         ``pyproject.toml``.
 Until about April 2022 we still kept most of the module compatible with Python 2 and earlier Python 3 versions.
         Since then we support only the recent Pythons.